cloudberry-contrib/cbcopy/README.md

 ### Object dependencies

-If the tables you are migrating depend on certain global objects, you need to include the `--with-globalmeta` option (default: false) during the migration; otherwise, the creation of these tables in the target database will fail.
+If the tables you are migrating depend on certain global objects, you need to include the `--with-global-metadata` option (default: false) during the migration; otherwise, the creation of these tables in the target database will fail.

 ### Role
-If you want to change the table owner information during migration, which means you do not want to create the same role in the target database (disable the `--with-globalmeta` option), you need to first create the corresponding role in the target database.
+If you want to change the table owner information during migration, which means you do not want to create the same role in the target database (disable the `--with-global-metadata` option), you need to first create the corresponding role in the target database.
 Then, use the `--owner-mapping-file` to specify the mapping between the source role and the target role; otherwise, the creation of tables in the target database will fail.

 ### Tablespace
 - `--tablespace` - We support migrating all source database objects into a single tablespace on the target database(Other modes besides the `--full` mode).
 If you need to migrate database objects from different schemas into different tablespaces, the best practice might be to migrate one schema at a time from the source database